formosa/maggie/readme.md

        def process_command(self, command: str) -> bool:
            """
-           Process a command directed to this utility.
+           Process a command directed to this extension.

            Parameters
            ----------